 Our fair use resources help you make confident fair use decisions so that copyright does not unnecessarily prevent the generation of new cultural material.

-- Download Authors Alliance’s Fair Use for Nonfiction Authors, a guide that helps authors make confident fair use decisions when incorporating source materials into their writings.
+- Download or purchase Authors Alliance’s Fair Use for Nonfiction Authors, a guide that helps nonfiction authors make confident fair use decisions when incorporating source materials into their writings.

 - Take a look at our Fair Use FAQs.

 - Check out our Fair Use Resource Roundup for links to open access resources across the Internet.

 - Learn how communities of creators apply fair use in situations typical to the given community through best practices documents developed by those communities.